Regional Low Incidence Project: Region 11

 Tech Talk contains information about programs, services, events andresources for K-12 teachers, parents and special program staff.
 It is published two times per year.

-Our Projects are designed to assist school districts across the state in fulfilling federal requirements in the areas of implementation of the IDEA.
-For more information go to the MN MN Low Incidence Projects page.
+are designed to assist school districts across the state in fulfilling federal requirements in the areas of implementation of the IDEA, professional development and insuring the availability of high quality staff in the low incidence areas of Special Education.

 Metro ECSU Online Registration

-View all listings and events offered by Metro ECSU and register at our Event Calendar page..
+All listings and events offered by Metro ECSU and register at our Event Calendar page.